Hamada-AB/portfolio/README.md

 # My Portfolio

+## ⚠️ Important: Fork Before You Clone

+**Attention:** This updated approach encourages proper GitHub workflow and ensures that users work within their own repository fork, making it easier to manage contributions and changes.

 Welcome to my portfolio!
 This single-page application (SPA) is built using React, Vite, and plain CSS, showcasing my skills, projects, and experience.
 Below you'll find a brief overview of the sections and features included in this project.

 ## Overview